tupe12334/eslint-plugin-ddd/README.md

 # eslint-plugin-ddd

-ESLint plugin to enforce Domain-Driven Design (DDD) principles in your JavaScript projects.
+ESLint plugin to enforce Domain-Driven Design (DDD) principles in your JavaScript and TypeScript projects.

 ## Installation